JamesBracken/Escape-and-explore/README.md

 ![Our footer containing contact information and social media icons](./assets/images/readme_imgs/features/footer.PNG)

+* Meta data

+To assist in the mission of driving foot traffic into the website we had SEO(Search engine optimization) in mind.
+We added meta data to every page of the site providing good data for search engines to display our website.

+* Redirection

+Incase of any problems with incorrectly input links or broken links we have a 404 page to give users the error feedback and help them navigate back to the home page

 ### Javascript specific features
 This website was built with significant javascript functionality in mind